spike1292/rxjs-typescript-training/readme.md

 ### 03-5 - Interval process

 Up untill now we have based the interval tick on the start and pause commands.
-In the previous step we created observables on the individual state properties, and the tick itself can be based on the `isCounting$` and `intervalSpeed$` observables.
-Use the `merge` method to start, stop and/or update the timer when either property changes.
+In the previous step we created observables on the individual state properties, and the tick itself can be based on the `isCounting$` intermediate observable.
+Use the `switchmap` method to start and stop the timer when this property changes.
 Make this an Observable called `intervalTick$` and place it in INTERMEDIATE OBSERVABLES.

 When the `intervalTick$` emits, we want to update the `count` state.
 A good way to do this would be to sends a count update command through the `counterCommands$` observable.
 An Observable van only be piped or subscribed to, you cannot emit into it directly.
 In order to be able to this we are going to create a `Subject` [(docs)](https://rxjs.dev/api/index/class/Subject).
 This is an Observable we can emit values into.